-Dr. Anne Bassett is a senior scientist within the Schizophrenia Division and heads the Clinical Genetics Research Program at CAMH.
-She holds the Dalglish Chair in 22q11.2 Deletion Syndrome at the University of Toronto and University Health Network (UHN), is a senior scientist at the Toronto General Hospital Research Institute, and a professor in the University of Toronto Department of Psychiatry, with cross-appointments in the Division of Cardiology and the Department of Mental Health at UHN.
-She received the 2020 Lieber Prize for Outstanding Achievement in Schizophrenia Research from the Brain and Behavior Research Foundation, only the second Canadian to receive this honour.
+She is a full professor in the Department of Psychiatry and inaugural Dalglish Chair in 22q11.2 Deletion Syndrome at the University of Toronto and University Health Network (UHN), and is a senior scientist at the Toronto General Hospital Research Institute, with cross-appointments in the Division of Cardiology and the Department of Mental Health at UHN.

 Areas of Research